 A beneficial interest in a trust is separate property and cannot be divided upon divorce.
 Undistributed income that should have been distributed during the marriage may be community property, divisible upon divorce.

 Partnership property is the property of the partnership and not the individual partners to be divided upon divorce of one of the partners.
-The character of a partner’s interest in the partnership may be separate property or community property.
+The character of a partner’s interest in the partnership may be separate property or community property in Texas.
 If the interest is community property, it is divisible upon divorce according any restrictions placed upon such division by the partnership agreement.

 Goodwill is the reputation of the person or business in the community which results in repeat or future business.
 Personal goodwill is not divisible upon divorce, only commercial, or business good will, is divisible upon divorce.
 Personal goodwill is separate property.